rubymonsters/ruby-for-beginners/source/04-learning_modes.md

 If you find it hard to keep motivated working through a certain online tutorial, or if you have a hard time to fully understand what an excercise is about, then try to pick a different approach, or talk to your study group.

+Consider meeting with others during the week, have some coffee and cake, and hang out, reading some more in this book, or doing a few exercises together.

 Also, consider to join local programming events, like meetups, hackdays, or a conference once in a while.
 That gives you a broader perspective, even if you